|

 If you thrive on adrenaline, summer here is synonymous with bucket-list activities.

-Top of the list, in our opinion, is bungee jumping at the historic Kawarau Bridge, where the cliffs carved by blue-green waters present a breathtaking 43 metre leap.
-We loved it.
+Top of the list, in our opinion, is bungee jumping at the historic Kawarau Bridge.
+Here the Kawarau River is flanked by towering cliffs, carved over centuries by the blue-green waters of the river.
+The historic bridge spans the river, and is New Zealand's original bungy site, offering a breathtaking 43 metre leap.
+We first took the plunge back in 1998, and we loved it.

 Skydiving offers panoramic views of the Southern